 The International Astronomical Union maintains and updates the list of spectral lines important to RAS.
 These spectral lines are specified both in bands allocated to RAS, as well as outside the allocated bands.
 Observations at rest frequencies and Doppler-shifted frequencies of the astrophysical important spectral lines as well as continuum observations spectral lines are specified up to 1 THz.
-See Figure E-2 in Appendix E for a depiction of these spectral lines up to 600 GHz.
+See Appendix D for a depiction of these spectral lines up to 600 GHz.